Graphical User Interface Testing: Squish GUI Tester

 1.

-Selection of the scripting language to be used in the test case: Python, JavaScript, Ruby, Perl or TCL.
+Selecting the script language to use in the test case: Python, JavaScript, Ruby, Perl, or TCL.

 2.